On Vector Spaces with Formal Infinite Sums: Introduction

-and whether the first inclusion is an equality is a question left open (although we expect it to be strict).
-The inclusion $B\Sigma\Vect_\k\subseteq K\TVect_{\k,s}$ in particular implies that in the usual context of generalized series (in particular Hahn fields, or more generally, Rayner structures, cfr \cite{KrappKuhlmannSerra22}) preserving infinite sums can be understood in terms of continuity with respect to certain linear topologies.
-The separating example proving that the inclusion $K\TVect_{\k,s} \subsetneq \Sigma\Vect_\k$ is strict can already be presented here as an excuse to introduce a somewhat restricted, yet concrete, version of various notions.
+and that whether the first inclusion is an equality is a question left open (although we expect it to be strict).
+The inclusion $B\Sigma\Vect\subseteq K\TVect_{s}$ in particular implies that in the usual context of generalized series (in particular Hahn fields, or more generally, Rayner structures, cf \cite{krapp2022rayner}) preserving infinite sums can be understood in terms of continuity with respect to certain linear topologies.
+The separating example proving that the inclusion $K\TVect_{s} \subsetneq \Sigma\Vect$ is strict can already be presented here and will be used as an excuse to introduce a somewhat restricted version of various notions in the following.